CDCgov/SAG_JSM/README.md

 ## Instructions for subscribing to the SAG Listserv:
 From your email account, open a new message and enter the following information in each field:
 1. To: listserv@listserv.cdc.gov
-2. Subject: <leave subject line blank>
+2. Subject: \<leave subject line blank\>
-3. Body of email: Subscribe CDC-SAG <your first name> <your last name>
+3. Body of email: Subscribe CDC-SAGC \<your first name\> \<your last name\>

-The response email acknowledging your request to subscribe should come back to your email. inbox within a few minutes.
+The response email acknowledging your request to subscribe should come back to your email inbox within a few minutes.